TheAllenChou/unity-project-prefs/README.md

-## Pre-Project Preference Utility for Unity Tools Development
+## Per-Project Preference Utility for Unity Tools Development
 by **Ming-Lun "Allen" Chou** / [AllenChou.net](http://AllenChou.net) / [@TheAllenChou](http://twitter.com/TheAllenChou) / [Patreon](https://www.patreon.com/TheAllenChou)

 This is a per-project preference utility useful for developing tools for the Unity editor.
 It's similar to Unity's [`EditorPrefs`](https://docs.unity3d.com/ScriptReference/EditorPrefs.html), except that it stores key-value record pairs as an asset in the current project rather than modifying the machine registry like `EditorPrefs` does.
 This utility is for the editor only and should live in an `Editor` folder.